-Planting grass seed and growing grass indoors in a cup is the perfect science experiment for preschoolers because it grows easily in many different environments, both indoors and outdoors.
+Planting grass seed and growing grass indoors in a cup is the perfect science experiment for preschoolers.
+Grass grows very quickly and easily in many different environments, both indoors and outdoors.
 Your kids will love growing grass at home or in the classroom with only a few basic materials.

-This fun and engaging science experiment will help your kids learn about the needs of a plant and allow them to observe changes over time.
+This fun and engaging science activity will help your kids learn about the needs of a plant and allow them to observe changes over time.

-The process of planting and caring for their very own seeds is also a great way for kids to develop fine motor skills as they scoop dirt, sprinkle seeds, and use spray bottles to water their grass daily they’ll be exercising the small muscles in their hands that will eventually be needed for writing.
+The process of planting, caring for, and growing their very own grass seeds is also a great way for kids to develop fine motor skills.
+As they scoop dirt, sprinkle seeds, and use spray bottles to water their grass daily they’ll be exercising the small muscles in their hands that will eventually be needed for writing.

-Introduce the concept of growing grass to your kids by initiating a discussion about what seeds need to grow … soil, water, and sunlight.
+You can introduce the concept of growing grass to your kids by initiating a discussion about what seeds need to grow … soil, water, and sunlight.
 When you have discussions with your students you’re building critical background knowledge about how plants grow.

-Reading a book on the topic of seeds and growing is another way to build background knowledge and spark discussion.
+Reading a book about seeds and growing is another way to build background knowledge and spark discussion.
 Planting Seeds by Kathryn Clay is perfect for preschoolers!

-As their grass begins to grow, discuss with your kids how the roots absorb the moisture (water) and nutrients from the soil.
+As their grass begins to grow, talk with your kids how the roots absorb the moisture (water) and nutrients from the soil.

-Here are the supplies you will need to plant grass at home or school.
+Here are the supplies you’ll need to plant grass at home or school.

 - tray to hold containers